Norman Nato: Reserve driver (2018–2020)

-In 2018, Nato was named as Venturi Racing's reserve driver in Formula E. The Frenchman took part in the series' official Rookie Test in Marrakesh and set the 10th-fastest time.
+In 2018, Nato was named as Venturi Racing's reserve driver in Formula E. He took part in the series' official Rookie Test in Marrakesh and set the tenth-fastest time.
 He continued in the role into the 2019–20 season, and again took part in Formula E's official rookie test, taking sixth position.

 2020–21 season

 In 2020, Nato was promoted to a full-time race seat with Venturi as a team-mate to Edoardo Mortara, replacing 11-time Formula One race winner Felipe Massa.

 After making his debut at the 2021 Diriyah ePrix, Nato finished on the podium in only his fourth race start by taking third in Race 2 in Rome, however, was disqualified after overconsuming energy.

-Two weekends later, the Frenchman again finished inside the top three by taking second place in Race 2 of the Valencia ePrix, but after receiving a five-second time penalty, was demoted to fifth.
+Two weekends later, Nato again finished inside the top-three by taking second place in Race 2 of the Valencia ePrix, but after receiving a five-second time penalty, was demoted to fifth.

 After missing out on silverware twice, Nato finally finished on the podium by concluding his season with a dominant victory in Berlin, taking Venturi's third win in Formula E. With this result, and outside of Formula E's inaugural campaign, Nato became only the third driver to win a race in their rookie season.
-The Frenchman finished in 18th position in the Drivers' Championship with 54 points, becoming Venturi's most successful rookie driver in history.
+Nato finished in 18th position in the Drivers' Championship with 54 points, becoming Venturi's most successful rookie driver in history.

 Nato was replaced by Lucas di Grassi on 15 September 2021 for Season 8.